shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 grand canonical ensemble which permits unlimited fluctuations, and the canonical ensemble, which considers a closed system.
-MCEMC simulations generate adsorption isotherms equivalent to the canonical ensemble isotherms with accuracy of one molecule.
-MCEMC is equivalent to GCMC when gauge cell volume is infinite and is equivalent to the canonical ensemble when gauge cell volume is zero.
+MCEMC simulations generate adsorption isotherms equivalent to the canonical ensemble isotherms with an accuracy of one molecule.
+MCEMC is equivalent to GCMC when the gauge cell volume is infinite and is equivalent to the canonical ensemble when gauge cell volume is zero.

 Every *N* timesteps the fix attempts both MCEMC exchanges (insertions or deletions) and MC moves of gas atoms or molecules.
 On those timesteps,